ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

 ::

- data Tree a :: TYPE 'UnliftedRep where
-   Branch :: !(Tree a) -> a -> !(Tree a) -> Tree a
-   Leaf :: Tree a
+ data unlifted Tree a :: TYPE 'UnliftedRep where Branch :: !(Tree a) -> a -> !(Tree a) -> Tree a Leaf :: Tree a